Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 **Urdu**

 - Urdu is an Indo-Aryan language spoken in Pakistan and India.
 It uses a modified Perso-Arabic script and shares a significant lexical base with Persian and Arabic.
 It has a rich poetic tradition and employs elaborate honorifics and register distinctions.
-- Total number of hours in the Common Voice: 82 validated hours; However, due to storage issue, 30,000 audio files were selected and used in the project.
+- Total number of hours in the Common Voice: 82 validated hours; However, due to storage issues, 17.47 hrs were selected and used for fine-tuning.

 ## Procedures

-From the collected data, I managed to fine-tune Whisper model using both my local-machine and remote GPU that was provided from the XRI Global.
+From the collected data, I managed to fine-tune Whisper models using both my local machine and remote GPU that was provided from the XRI Global.
 Since the amount of resources that can be used in my local machine was restricted, I first started with the `Whisper-base` model and expanded it with `Whisper-large-v3-turbo` for my remote GPU.

 While fine-tuning Whisper model, several problems occurred.

 ### Problem 1: Audio data too long for Whisper to process
 Some of the audio files that were collected from the Common Voice and other sources exceeded the limit of the system.
-Therefore, I added a `filter_toolong` function in the training configuration to handle excessively long duration of files from the collected audio files.
+Therefore, I added a `filter_toolong` function in the training configuration to handle excessively long files from the collected audio files.

 ```python
 "filter_toolong": {